sangwoopark-njit/sangwoopark-njit.github.io/publpics/supply-chain.md

 to linear supply chains.
-Using this framework, we are not only able to assess the resilience of existing CSCs but also determine which nodes (e.g. warehouse, firm) and arcs (e.g. connection, flow, operation) are the most important contribu- tors to the resilience of the network.
+Using this framework, we are not only able to assess the resilience of existing CSCs but also determine which nodes (e.g. warehouse, firm) and arcs (e.g. connection, flow, operation) are the most important contributors to the resilience of the network.
 Finally, the metric can also be readily used to assess future investments/expansions on material handling systems of the existing supply chain network.